Ready to upgrade to a full-fledged GPS watch?

-Like Garmin’s other GPS watches, the Forerunner 25 also includes activity tracking to monitor steps, sleep, provide move reminders, and create daily step goals.
-Like runs and other activities, the data can be easily synced to your smartphone.
+Like Garmin’s other GPS watches, the Forerunner 35 also includes activity tracking to monitor steps, sleep, provide move reminders, and create daily step goals.
+It tracks heart rate with a wrist monitor.
+All the watch data can be easily synced to your smartphone.

-The Forerunner 25 comes in two sizes, including a smaller size better for thin wrists.
 The display is crisp and easy to read.
-And the battery lasts 8-10 hours in GPS mode – fairly robust for GPS watches in this price range.
+And the battery lasts about 13 hours in GPS mode – fairly robust for GPS watches in this price range.

 How We Picked the Best Budget GPS Watches

-While the average mid-level GPS watch costs around $250-$300, we kept the max price for this list to about $200, with the average being around $150.
+While the average mid-level GPS watch costs around $250-$300, we kept the max price for this list to about $200 (with a couple of exceptions).
 The most expensive included wrist-based heart rate while the mid-range watches had a few features more than what the bare-bones versions had.